 Desired Effect: Instructional support member actively supports and participates in school and district initiatives.
-Example Instructional Support Member Evidence (Check all that apply)

-- Participates in school activities and events as appropriate to support students and the school community - Serves on school and district committees - Participates in professional development opportunities - Works to achieve school and district improvement goals - Provides record of specific situations in which he/she has participated in school and/or district initiatives - ✓ Describes or shows evidence of participation in school and/or district initiatives - Exhibits characteristics of a growth mindset
+- ✓ Participates in school activities and events as appropriate to support students and the school community. - ✓ Serves on school and district committees - → Participates in professional development opportunities - ✓ Provides record of specific situations in which he/she has participated in school and/or district initiatives. - → Describes or shows evidence of participation in school and/or district initiatives - Exhibits characteristics of a growth mindset